The Detroit Black Community Food Security Network (DBCFSN)

 August 2008, after four months of planning, we initiated the Ujamaa Food Co-op Buying Club.
 The monthly

-buying club offers organic and other healthy food choices at discount prices.
+buying club offered organic and other healthy food choices at discount prices.
 Food

 co-operatives help members to realize a significant savings on their food bills by purchasing in bulk, and eliminating the